Reliant Stadium: College basketball

 The stadium has hosted the NCAA Division I men's basketball tournament several times, including the 2008, 2010 and 2015 South Regional semifinals and finals, and the Final Four in 2011, 2016, and 2023.

 Motorsports

-For the past eighteen years, NRG Stadium has played host to Monster Jam.
+For the past eighteen years, Reliant Stadium has played host to Monster Jam.
 Also, it has hosted a round of the AMA Supercross Championship since 2003, replacing the Astrodome which had been host since 1974.

 Concerts

 The stadium frequently hosts large-scale music concerts.